FACTBOX-Who's who on the new EU executive

 COMMISSIONER, DIGITAL ECONOMY, GUENTHER OETTINGER

 Germany, centre-right, 60.
 Combative outgoing energy commissioner.
 Was state premier in wealthy Baden-Wuerttemberg.
-Low-key post for EU's big power but Berlin keen to see data protection strengthened globally.
-At hearing, he stressed he would bring forward proposals to reform copyright rules and work to ensure rules protecting net neutrality are not watered down by governments discussing them.
+Low-key post for EU's big power, but Berlin is keen to see data protection strengthened globally.
+At hearing, he stressed he would bring forward proposals to reform copyright rules and work to ensure rules protecting net neutrality are not watered down by the governments discussing them.

 COMMISSIONER, ECONOMIC AFFAIRS, PIERRE MOSCOVICI